* Surge in Chinese exports spurs optimism on global growth

 * Euro firm after ECB holds rates, strong Spanish debt sale

-* German debt yields rise as Draghi hints no imminent rate cuts
+* German debt yields rise as Draghi hints no imminent rate

 * Oil gains on China demand, Saudi output cuts